About

 Linking Companies Across Databases

-For RxDataLab’s customers and our internal research, a company-first orientation is helpful so our first organizing principle is the company, and all records from clinical trials and FDA databases are harmonized by canonical company name.
+For RxDataLab’s customers and our internal research, a company-first orientation is helpful so our first organizing principle is the company, and all records from clinical trials and FDA databases are harmonized by canonical company ID.

 RxDataLab.comCompany (RxID)BioHedge FundClinical TrialsSEC FilingsFDA FilingsMarket DataPortfolio HoldingsOwnership FilingsCIK / CUSIP

 Our harmonization pipeline uses a two-stage approach: deterministic rule-based matching first (name normalization, legal suffix stripping, ticker lookups against SEC company data), followed by LLM-assisted disambiguation for cases that can’t be resolved deterministically.
 Every LLM-generated match is validated programmatically against official SEC records or manually verified before it enters production.
 There is always human validation for any edge cases or cases with lower confidence scores.
-We documented this process briefly in How I Use LLMs for Data Harmonization.
+We documented a version of this process in How I Use LLMs for Data Harmonization.

 SEC Filing Analysis for Biotech